zyw229/blog/blog/content/posts/macro003.md

 > Deposit level shows modest outflow (not seasonally adjusted) for both large & small US banks since SVB failure.

-First Republic has shown us a slow "bank walk" can cause a bank to fail.
+First Republic has shown us a slow bank run can cause a bank to fail.
 As this "bank walk" continues across the board, and with no massive monetary policy relief in sight, it's only a matter of time until more regional banks collapse under pressure.
-After a relatively stable period since those three banks fail, in a few months time, we may finally see another wave of bank failures as this pressure builds up again.
+After a relatively stable period, in a few months time, we may start to see another wave of bank failures as the pressure builds up again.
 And this controlled demolition of regional banks goes on...

 ## Liquidity outlook